labtrac/test-documentation/documentation/index.md

-Thank you for choosing Labtrac and welcome to the Labtrac family of over 200 Laboratories in the UK who have run their systems successfully over the last 20 years.
+Thank you for choosing Labtrac and welcome to the Labtrac family of over 200 Laboratories who have run their systems successfully over the last 20 years.

 This document provides a guide to implementating Labtrac, covering the sequence of events and particularly what you will need to prepare for.